 At Duke Children's Hospital & Health Center, we are committed to the philosophy of Patient-and Family-Centered Care (PFCC), and this guides our everyday interactions.
 It also is the framework for our planning and program development.
 We believe that when healthcare providers, patients, and families are brought together in daily, ongoing partnerships—sharing information, making decisions, participating in care and exchanging ideas—the results include better outcomes, higher quality, and improved safety.

 Ira Cheifetz, MD, has served as the Interim Chair of the Department of Pediatrics and the Interim Chief Medical Officer of Duke Children’s Hospital & Health Center since July 2013.
 Dr. Cheifetz is a professor in the Department of Pediatrics and has served as Division Chief of Pediatric Critical Care Medicine since 2001.
 He also serves as the Medical Director for the Pediatric Intensive Care Unit, Pediatric Respiratory Care Services, and the Neonatal-Pediatric ECMO Program.
-Most recently, Dr. Cheifetz was appointed as the Director of Pediatric Critical Care Services for Duke University Health System.
+He also serves as the Director of Pediatric Critical Care Services for Duke University Health System.
+Most recently, Dr. Cheifetz was appointed as Associate Chief Medical Officer for Duke University Hospital and Chief Medical Officer for Duke Children's Hospital & Health Center, effective July 1, 2014.
 An international expert in the fields of mechanical ventilation, cardiorespiratory interactions, and extracorporeal life support, he has authored more than 110 peer-reviewed publications and chapters.